avencera/yamine/README.md

 - Combine all yaml and json files in the current folder and creates a `combined.json` file in `json-k8s` format:
   - `yamine --write --format json-k8s --output combined.json .`
 - Output the combined file to STDOUT in json-array format:
-  - `yamine --std-out -f json-array .`
+  - `yamine --stdout -f json-array .`
+- Convert YAML from stdin and output as JSON to stdout
+  - pbpaste | yamine --stdin --stdout -f json

 ## Formats